mainmatter/mainmatter.com/src/posts/2024-01-10-ember-guides-fr-git-automation.md

 ```

 ℹ️ `git apply` runs after we've initialized `isNew`, because it can create the
-missing file and therefore false the value.
+missing file and therefore compromise the value.

 #### d.
 Closing commands